approov/web-quickstart-hcaptcha-javascript/README.md

 If you want to integrate Approov into your own web app you will need to [integrate](https://approov.io/docs/latest/approov-usage-documentation/#backend-integration) an Approov token check in the backend.
 Since the Approov token is simply a standard [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) this is usually straightforward.

-Check the [Backend integration](https://approov.io/docs/latest/approov-integration-examples/backend-api/) examples that provide a detailed walk-through for specific programming languages and frameworks.
+Check the [Backend API Quickstarts](https://approov.io/resource/quickstarts/#backend-api-quickstarts) examples that provide a detailed walk-through for specific programming languages and frameworks.

 [TOC](#toc-table-of-contents)